lowlevl/shrekd/README.md

         - [ ] Password-protected Records
     - [ ] Retention curve depending on the weight, with expiration in return headers
     - [ ] Delete token in return headers, allowing *effort-less* deletion of a record
-- [ ] Abuse prevention:
-    - [ ] Log input IP addresses in the record
-    - [ ] Set up some kind of rate limiting by IP
 - [ ] Reliability & Performance:
     - [x] Fix race conditions on files
     - [x] Serialize and deserialize data as binary, not JSON